Program Purpose & Parameters

 The Real World

 You'll develop your "real work" experience through professional hands-on projects that utilize your skills and interests.
-We accept interns from any field of study to work in any of these six areas:
+We accept interns from any field of study to work in any of these five areas:

 Media & Communications